JetBrains/intellij-sdk-docs/tutorials/build_system/deployment.md

 version '1.2' // Update me!
 ```

 When you run `gradle runIdea` with a build script containing the above snippet, Gradle will download the appropriate version of IntelliJ IDEA from either a [Snapshot](https://www.jetbrains.com/intellij-repository/snapshots) (time-based) or [Release](https://www.jetbrains.com/idea/help/managing-plugins.html) (version based) repository, configure the plugin sandbox, install your plugin, and launch a new instance of the IDE.
 This task can be run directly from the command line, without any prior tooling assistance.
-For best results, you should choose

 For best results, plugin developers should build against a fixed version, rather than `LATEST-TRUNK-SNAPSHOT`.
 For information about available versions of the IntelliJ Platform, you may consult the following URLs for the most recent updates: